kipgorey/kg_slash_be/README.md

+# My Notes

+Tradeoffs:

+- Made tradeoffs in respect to prioritizing the core functionality over performing extensive testing + error handling
+- Used db transactions to manage concurrency issues which was efficient over a short time but doesn't cover production level design

+Design Decisions:

+- Postgress used because it has MVCC and general ease of use

+- Hosted the DB on my local machine.
+This decision was made for brevity and simplicity, allowing for quick iterations and easier debugging during development.
+It reduced setup time and made it easier to test locally without deploying to an external environment

+- DB Schema: Postgress
+  - Mainly had to think about the Accounts table and adding pending withdraws was something that I initially thought i could do without putting in the db but realized with multiple instances and requests coming in at the same time, it would have to be stored in the database
+  - Transactions table: pretty basic, was created in order to help keep track of each unique transaction and using the time, the transactions should be audited fairly easy per accountId
+  - Also, I added an ENUM type  for the type field in the transactions table.
+This decision was made to limit the types of transactions that can be recorded, ensuring that only valid types are accepted

+Changes if I had more time:

 # Slash backend take home

 We're looking for strong backend engineers who are capable of building performant and fault-tolerant systems that scale.
 We want engineers who can think and ship quickly, and are focused on getting things done.
 If you are looking for more product-focused or frontend roles, check out our other challenges: